-- Supported teacher pay increase in the base budget, adding $6.8M for Chandler (2018)
+- Supported teacher pay increase, adding $6.8M for Chandler and increasing the average salary by 12% (2018)

-- Supported funding for building renewal, allowing Chandler Unified to apply for heating, ventilation and air conditioning, as well as roofing projects (2018)
+- Supported funding for building renewal, allowing Chandler Unified to receive important building and infrastructure dollars (2018)

-- Fought for $16M additional in construction funding for Chandler to add additional space and build new schools (2018)
+- Fought for $16M additional in construction funding for Chandler to update and build new schools (2018)

-- Ensured $22M in School Facilities Board Funding went to Chandler to build new schools (2017)
+- Held out budget vote until Chandler received $22M in School Facilities Board funding to build new schools in our district (2017)

 - Sponsored bills allowing human trafficking and child abuse awareness to count towards continuing education requirements for teachers (2016)

-- Cosponsored SB 1267 allowing schools to sell baked goods for fundraisers (2015)
+- Cosponsored legislation allowing schools to sell baked goods for fundraisers (SB 1267, 2015)